Chart Color Schemes

 Residential development activity is lower than average in Avoca according to AreaSearch's national comparison of local real estate markets

-The average value of new homes being constructed is $677,000, suggesting developers focus on the premium market with high-end developments.
-This financial year has seen $1.2 million in commercial approvals registered, indicating a predominantly residential focus.
-Compared to Rest of Vic., Avoca shows approximately 65% of the construction activity per person and ranks among the 41st percentile of areas assessed nationally, suggesting somewhat limited buyer options while strengthening demand for established homes.
-This level is also below average nationally, reflecting the area's maturity and possible planning constraints.
+The average construction value of new homes was $677,000, suggesting developers focused on the premium market with high-end developments.
+In FY-26, $1.2 million in commercial approvals have been registered, indicating a predominantly residential focus.
+Compared to Rest of Vic., Avoca shows approximately 65% of construction activity per person and ranks among the 41st percentile nationally, suggesting limited buyer options while strengthening demand for established homes.
+This level is below average nationally, reflecting the area's maturity and possible planning constraints.

-Recent development has been entirely comprised of standalone homes, preserving Avoca's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-The estimated count of 403 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Population forecasts indicate Avoca will gain 1 resident through to 2041, based on AreaSearch's latest quarterly estimate.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Recent development has been entirely standalone homes, preserving Avoca's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+The estimated population per dwelling approval is 403 people.
+Population forecasts indicate Avoca will gain 1 resident by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development